pmonks/spinner/README.md

 ## Installation

 spinner is available as a Maven artifact from [Clojars](https://clojars.org/org.clojars.pmonks/spinner).
-Plonk the following in your project.clj :dependencies, `lein deps` and you should be good to go:
+Plonk the following in your project.clj :dependencies, substitute "#.#.#" for the latest version number, `lein deps` and you should be good to go:

 ```clojure
 [org.clojars.pmonks/spinner "#.#.#"]